jereimers/CoS-authoring/CoS-R/Act II - The Shadowed Town/Arc G - The Strazni Siblings.md

 [[Non-Player Characters#Urwin Martikov|Urwin]], who is holding a broom and dustpan as he gathers splinters and shards from the taproom floor, greets the players wearily upon their return.
 He can provide the players with the following information:

-* Izek Strazni, the baron’s enforcer and captain of the guard, visited the Blue Water Inn earlier that day and demanded the location of a woman matching the description of the players’ companion.
+* [[Izek Strazni]], the baron’s enforcer and captain of the guard, visited the Blue Water Inn earlier that day and demanded the location of a woman matching the description of the players’ companion.
 * Izek tore apart the inn in an effort to find her, but was ultimately unsuccessful.
 In the process, he damaged some of the inn’s property and ransacked the inn’s guest rooms.
 * If Izek took the coins from the Martikovs’ locked chest, Urwin notes that he also took some items with him, but that thankfully no one was harmed.
 If asked, Urwin dismisses the confiscated coins as “some savings of ours,” but reiterates his relief that Ireena and the players are safe.